“To generalize about war is like generalizing about peace. Almost everything is true. Almost nothing is true.” ― Tim O’Brien, The Things They Carried

 As tensions between the U.S. and Iran seem to be growing, I think it’s important to remember how destructive the war with neighboring Iraq was.

 Estimating civilian casualties is a notoriously difficult task (Roberts 2010), though several studies have attempted to elucidate how many civilians died as a result of the war (below).
 These were done at different points in time and primarily entailed through surveys that inquired about deaths in a sampling of households.
 Some of these studies included violent deaths only, while others looked at “excess deaths” that included deaths directly due to violent causes and indirect ones due to a breakdown in infrastructure.
 Estimates ranged from 8,000 to as high as 940,000+.

-Five surveys on Iraqi civilian deaths, with inclusive years in parentheses.
+Figure above: Five surveys on Iraqi civilian deaths, with inclusive years in parentheses.
 Three of these looked at “excess deaths,” which include both deaths due to violence and indirect deaths stemming from the breakdown in infrastructure due to the war.
 The two studies with asterisks included only deaths due to violent causes.

 I thought this video on an Irish approach to death with Kevin Toolis was very well done.

 “I think the best way to deal with death is not to invent a new ritual or appoint a new priest caste of bereavement counselors or medical professionals.
 It is to do what we’ve always done, and that’s gather together as fellow mortals in the face of our mortality and seek to bridge that moment of bereavement and loss together.”